animir/scalable-nodejs-socketio-redis-nginx-example/README.md

 If something changed in `client/src` directory, `yarn build` should be launched to update index.js bundle

 ## Test
-*!!!NOTE!!!* In purpose of testing on one machine, websocket server doesn't use real IPs, but number which changed every 10 seconds
+*!!!NOTE!!!* In purpose of testing on one machine, websocket server doesn't use real IPs, but number which changed every 10 seconds.

 When user opens a tab in browser, number N assigned to this tab via socket connection.

 When user opens the second tab in browser, application assigns the same number N or the new number M.

 IF the second tab assigned with number N and user closes the first tab, it's "IP-number" still in the list, because there is at least one tab.
-It allows to see how would it work if user opens many tabs from the same and different browsers.
+It allows to see how would it work if user opens many tabs from the same and different computers.

 Uncomment server/src/index.js:15 if you wish to see real IP addresses (requires to restart docker container)